Josh-Alhassan/React-and-firebase/my-react-app/note.md

 **NOTE:** Whenever your state update, depends on the previous state that we're updating.

 Always use a callback function to access the previous state.

+### 22. Conditional Template
+We can use state to conditionally putput parts of a template based on that state